Prathamkrishna/Prathamkrishna/README.md

 - 😄 I go by the pronouns: He/Him/His.
-- 🌱 I’m currently learning ReactJS.
+- 🌱 I’m currently learning advanced ReactJS.
-- 👯 I’m looking to collaborate on HTML/CSS/JS/C++/Python.
+- 👯 I’m looking to collaborate on C++/ReactJS.
 - 💬 Ask me about writing clean code, C++ and web-dev.
 - 📫 How to reach me: <a href = "https://instagram.com/prathamkrishna">Instagram</a>, <a href = "https://www.linkedin.com/in/pratham-krishna-2a4993145/">LinkedIn</a>.
 I'll get back to you as soon as I can!